jorgecardleitao/private-jets/methodology.md

 This is performed automatically by the computer program.
 A leg is defined in this methodology has a continuous sequence of ADS-B positions in time where the aircraft is flying.

-The aircraft at a given segment between two ADS-B positions is considered grounded (not flying) when either:
+The aircraft at a given segment between two ADS-B positions is considered grounded (not flying) when any of:
-* both positions are on the ground
+1. both positions are on the ground
-* the time between these positions is > 5m and the aircraft is below 10.000 feet
+2. the time between these positions is > 5m and any of the positions is below 10.000 feet
+3. the time between these positions is > 10h

+Condition 1. is the normal case where ADS-B signal was received when the aircraft landed.
-The latter condition is used to mitigate the risk that ADS-B receivers sometimes do not receive an aircraft's signal when the aircraft is at low altitude.
+Condition 2. is used to mitigate the risk that ADS-B receivers sometimes do not receive an aircraft's signal when the aircraft is at low altitude.
-When this happens for more than 5m, we consider that the aircraft approached and landed.
+Condition 3. is used to mitigate situations where the aircraft enters regions of low ADS-B coverage (e.g. central Africa) while flying and then returns flying (sometimes days later), which should be intepreted as the aircraft being flying for the whole time.

 Source code is available at [src/legs.rs](./src/legs.rs).